-Another public lecture he will held on:
+Another public lecture he hold on:

 “Identity, Risk and Human Mobility”

-This presentation explores the risks associated with mobility in a world where digital tracking and surveillance are becoming the norm.
+This presentation explored the risks associated with mobility in a world where digital tracking and surveillance are becoming the norm.
 People are increasingly mobile at various scales—urban, national and international—and this mobility is changing both quantitatively and qualitatively in the context of digital communications, taking on new meanings and social roles.
 One crucial element of this change is that personally identifiable information (PII) is increasingly shared with others, deliberately or unwittingly, during and/or because of the act of movement.
 This creates risks insofar as people have a fundamental interest in controlling information about their past and current locations, and their mobility in general, which derives from interests in both privacy and autonomy.
 We can call such information “geospatial PII.”
 Networked with wireless, locationally-aware technologies, people are increasingly at risk from surveillance and tracking.
 The discussion addresses three basic aspects of this situation: a) geospatial PII that people knowingly and willingly share, like photos and comments which a traveler posts on social media; b) geospatial PII that people knowingly and obligatorily share, like the itinerary of a trip shared with a credit card company in order to be able to use the card while traveling; c) geospatial PII that people unknowingly and unwillingly share, like being identified via facial recognition software or the surreptitious interception of one’s digital transmissions.
-The question of risk will be discussed in connection with the three cases listed above and guidelines will be offered for mitigating the risks associated with the sharing of geospatial PII.
+The question of risk was discussed in connection with the three cases listed above and guidelines were offered for mitigating the risks associated with the sharing of geospatial PII.